Alejandro Toledo: Relationship with the press

-The prosecutor also pointed out that Camargo Correa deposited 91 thousand dollars to an account of the Citibank bank in the United Kingdom belonging to the company Tailbridge LTD. However, it was not known who owned the account.
-In total, 4 million would have been received from the Brazilian company, this was confirmed by the collaborator and former friend from Toledo, Josef Maiman.

-On 16 July 2019, Toledo was arrested in the United States for an extradition order to Peru, as reported by the Peruvian Public Ministry.
-On 8 August, attorney Graham Archer, requested a request for release on bail before judge Thomas Hixson.
-On 12 September 2019, the judge ruled his request for reconsideration inadmissible.
-However, on 19 March 2020, he was released on bail.

-On Sept.
-28, 2021, Judge Thomas Hixson of the U.S. District Court in the Northern District of California approved the extradition of Toledo, ruling that evidence presented in the case against Toledo were “sufficient to sustain the charges of collusion and money laundering” under the U.S. Peru Extradition Treaty.

 Awards and honors

 On 7 May 2005, he received the Order of the Athir, one of the National Order of Merits of Algeria.

 In 2006, UCSD's Institute of the Americas honored President Toledo with its Award for Democracy and Peace for his efforts in promoting economic growth and strengthening democracy.
 "It is the force of his personality that has led this country to understand that in this globalized world, there is no alternative to regional integration, to free trade, to sane economic policies," said Jeffrey Davidow, the institute's president.

 Toledo has received honorary doctorates from University of Winnipeg, Los Andes Peruvian University, and 50 other universities around the world—for a total of 52.
 He has lectured in more than thirty countries on issues of poverty, economic growth, and democracy, as well as on the benefits of human-capital investment.

 28 July 2011, was the tenth anniversary of Toledo's inauguration, an event catalogued in the Associated Press's "Highlights in History" for that day.

 In October 2011, Tbilisi State University awarded an honorary doctorate to Toledo "for his special role in establishing and developing relations between Peru and Georgia."

 Despite the largely negative press coverage of his presidency, many of Toledo's harshest critics recognize the high premium that Toledo put on democratic processes and safeguards.
 In recognition of his efforts to preserve the freedom of the press Enrique Zileri, President of the Peruvian Press Council, affirmed in May 2003 that there were no problems with press freedom in Peru.

 Toledo received the Grand Cross of the Order of Saint-Charles from Monaco in 2003.